 You’ll get more peace of mind by not feeling pressured to constantly be checking your email when you know urgent messages are coming to you in a different way.
 Plus, you’ll contribute to a culture of healthy boundaries and clear-minded workdays.

 As more and more people realize that an always-open email inbox isn’t the best thing for focus, many are choosing to note their committed email-checking time in their email signatures.
 That way, you’re setting clear expectations about when someone can expect a response.
+I’ve also seen signatures that help ease the mind of the responders by indicating an immediate response is not expected.
 Peace of mind for you and them!

 Send Less Email, Get Less Email